-Only leave your water heater thermostat at 140°F if you have an older dishwasher with no booster heater.
+Leave your water heater thermostat at 140°F only if you have an older dishwasher with no booster heater.
 Consult your owner's manual or contact the manufacturer to find out if yours has a booster heater.

-If you will be on vacation, turn down the thermostat even further.
-If there is no risk of freezing, you can turn it off completely when you will be away for several days.
+If you'll be on vacation, turn down the thermostat even further.
+If there's no risk of freezing, you can turn it off completely when you'll be away for several days.